Jerzee Monét

-Tanisha Monét Carey (born June 9, 1977), better known by her stage name Jerzee Monét, is an American singer-songwriter formerly signed to DreamWorks Records.
+Tanisha Monét Carey (born June 9, 1977), known professionally as Jerzee Monét, is an American R&B singer formerly signed to DreamWorks Records.

 Early life

 Jerzee's parents are divorced.
 Her mom is a Jehovah Witness and her cousins are Muslims.
 She previously worked as a hairstylist and a chef before releasing her debut album.

-Music career
+Career

 While working as a chef Ruff Ryders came to eat where she worked.
-She and East Coast rapper DMX exchanged phone numbers and he encouraged her to pursue her dreams.
+She and DMX exchanged phone numbers and he encouraged her to pursue her dreams.
 She later signed a record deal with DreamWorks Records and started creating her debut project entitled Love & War.
 In 2002, Jerzee released her debut single entitled "Most High" featuring DMX.
 She released her second single "Work It Out," which did not chart.
 She released her debut album "Love & War" which peaked at 60 on Billboard 200 and at 14 on Top R&B/Hip-Hop Albums charts.